ydkmlt84/Maintainerr_docs/docs/Glossary.md

 #### Favorited by (username) - shows

 !!! info ""
-    List of Jellyfin usernames who have marked the show, season, or episode as a favorite.
+    List of Jellyfin usernames who have marked the current item (show, season, or episode) as a favorite.
+Does not check parent items.
 Jellyfin only.

 - Key: Jellyfin.sw_favoritedBy
 - Availability: shows, seasons, episodes
+- Type: text[]

+#### Favorited by (username) (incl. parents) - shows

+!!! info ""
+    List of Jellyfin usernames who have marked the current item or its parent items (show, season, or episode) as a favorite.
+Jellyfin only.

+- Key: Jellyfin.sw_favoritedBy_including_parent
+- Availability: seasons, episodes
 - Type: text[]

 #### Jellyfin: playCount vs viewCount